Corey4005/Automate-UAH-Labor-Report/README.md

 ```

 Re-open the now edited excel file and viola! **You now have automated inputing info into your UAH labor report!**

-# Would you like to contribute?

-Here are some things that may be helpful:

-Task-list:
-- [x] Automated Inputs for UAH Labor Report
-- [ ] Work on Automated Email that sends attached Excel Work from user to boss via smtp server.
-- [ ] Create functionality that will allow user to write multiple sheets at a time with one command.